Alex Morgan: 2022–2024: San Diego Wave FC

-On December 13, 2021, expansion team San Diego Wave FC announced Morgan's signing.
-The terms of the trade were revealed three days later following the opening of the trade window with Orlando receiving a record $275,000 in allocation money and Angharad James in return.
+On December 13, 2021, the expansion team San Diego Wave FC announced Morgan's signing.
+Orlando received a record $275,000 in allocation money and Angharad James in return.

-Morgan scored a career-high 15 goals (including five from penalty kicks) in 17 games for the Wave in the 2022 regular season.
-Her scoring tally won her the NWSL Golden Boot, one goal ahead of Sophia Smith and three ahead of Debinha.
+Morgan scored a career-high 15 goals (including five from penalty kicks) in 17 games for the Wave during the 2022 regular season.
+Her scoring tally won her the NWSL Golden Boot.
 She scored all four goals in a 4–0 win over Gotham FC on May 7, becoming the third NWSL player to score four goals in a game after Sam Kerr and Kristen Hamilton.
-San Diego became the first expansion side to qualify for the playoffs, where they lost to eventual champions Portland Thorns in the semifinals.
+The Wave became the first expansion team to qualify for the playoffs, losing to eventual champion Portland Thorns in the semifinals.

 The following season, Morgan led the Wave to an 11–4–7 record and the NWSL Shield as the top team of the 2023 regular-season standings.
-She scored on the final matchday of the season in a 2–0 win over Racing Louisville, pushing the Wave two points ahead of the Portland Thorns.
+She scored on the final matchday of the season in a 2–0 win over Racing Louisville, pushing the Wave two points ahead of the Thorns.
 The Wave lost in their first playoff game to the Seattle Reign.
 Morgan recorded seven goals in total for the Wave, tied for 5th most in the league that season.

-Morgan opened her 2024 season with the winning goal in the Challenge Cup, making it 1–0 in the 88th minute, marking the first time the Wave won this cup.
-However, she was unable to score in her first 14 regular-season games for the Wave.

-On September 5, Morgan announced on social media that she would be retiring following the Wave match on September 8, along with revealing her second pregnancy.
-At the time she announced her retirement, her total of 60 career goals in the NWSL ranked fourth in league history.
-Morgan's final game was against the North Carolina Courage.
-During the pre-match ceremony, Morgan was given a Jersey with the number 63 to commemorate her 63rd appearance for the Wave, while a video compilation of Morgan's retirement announcement and career highlights was displayed on the scoreboards.
+Morgan opened the 2024 season with the only goal in the Challenge Cup, leading to the Wave's first victory in the event.
+Following the Cup, Morgan failed to score in her first 14 regular-season games.
+On September 5, she revealed her second pregnancy and announced that she would be retiring following the Wave match on September 8.
+At the time of her announcement, her 60 career goals in the NWSL ranked fourth in league history.
 She started her last match as a captain and was substituted after 13 minutes, in honor of the number she wore throughout her career.
-Addressing the crowd after the game, she said, "There have been so many incredible moments in my career but this last moment I share on the field with you I will cherish forever.
-So from the bottom of my heart, thank you."
-Morgan's final match was the first women's sporting event to be shown simultaneously on multiple channels and streaming services in the United States, including CBS Sports Network, Amazon Prime Video, ESPN2, and ESPN+.
-Following her retirement, the Wave retired the jersey number 13 in her honor.
+(Note: Attributed to multiple references:) Morgan's final match was the first women's sporting event to be shown simultaneously on multiple channels and streaming services in the United States, including CBS Sports Network, Amazon Prime Video, ESPN2, and ESPN+.
+Following her retirement, the Wave retired the number 13 jersey.